Kelkador/DIY-Randomizer/README.md

 A: Unfortunately, no.

 **Cool code you got, you make it yourself nerd?**
-Half of it, yes.
+A: Half of it, yes.
 For the Python script bully https://twitter.com/voxsecundus instead.

 **Desmume is missing an option in the guide!**
 A: Use the standalone version I linked, other versions may not have the necessary features.